cncf/tag-security/community/catalog/compromises/2025/nullifAI.md

 # nullifAI

-Two malicious pickles were discovered by ReversingLab on February, 2025.
+Two malicious pickles were discovered by ReversingLab in February, 2025.
-Pickle is a commonly and popularly used used to serialize and deserailize ML model data, supported in platforms such as Hugging Face.
+Pickle is a commonly and popularly used to serialize and deserialize ML model data, supported in platforms such as Hugging Face.
 The malware contained a reverse shell that connected to a hardcoded IP address.
 Note, that even broken Pickle files could execute malicious code on a developer system.